 - Better Health – Practicing self care reduces stress which results in increased energy and a better mood.

-Importance of Self-Care for Women
+Why Self-Care is Important for Women

 I noticed my then four-year-old daughter wasn’t eating her breakfast.
 When I asked her to eat, she said she couldn’t because she needed to lose weight.
 I cringed knowing she learned that from me.